alchemyplatform/aa-sdk/site/smart-accounts/accounts/overview.md

 ## Kick Off with Light Account

 The Light Account offers a straightforward, secure, and cost-effective smart account implementation.
 It comes equipped with features like owner transfers, [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) message signing, and batched transactions.
 For most applications, we recommend using the Light Account.
+You can find the Light Account deployment addresses for different chains in the [Deployment Addresses](/smart-accounts/accounts/deployment-addresses) page.

 Here's a snippet that demonstrates how to work with the Light Account using Account Kit.
 This snippet sets up a Light Account and initiates a `UserOperation` from it: